 Figure 2.
-Projected changes in annual mean rainfall for medium emissions (top) and high emissions (bottom).
+Projected changes (compared to 1986-2005) in annual mean rainfall for medium emissions (top) and high emissions (bottom).
 Bars show the 10th to 90th percentile range.

 Blue bars: results from the new downscaled modelling.
 Dark vertical line: median.
 Dark blue dots: individual models.
 Green bar: results from all available modelling (high resolution and GCM) for comparison at 2090.